[Investigation] Moscow using far right to infiltrate EU parliament

 A model, Volokhova undertook an internship at the European audiovisual observatory of the Council of Europe in 2012, before moving to an internship at the directorate-general for communication at the European Parliament in 2013.

-The following year she was a parliamentary attaché intern with the right-wing Eurosceptic Europe of Freedom and Democracy group, co-chaired by then UKIP leader Nigel Farage and Italian far-right League party member Francesco Speroni.
+The following year she was a parliamentary attaché intern with the right-wing, eurosceptic Europe of Freedom and Democracy group, co-chaired by then Ukip leader Nigel Farage and Italian far-right League party member Francesco Speroni.

-In 2014, after the May European Parliamentary elections, Volokhova got an employment contract as a parliamentary attaché to work with Aymeric Chauprade, then a member of the French far-right National Front (FN), Le Pen's advisor on international relations, and a darling of the Russian state-controlled media.
+In 2014, after the May European parliamentary elections, Volokhova got an employment contract as a parliamentary attaché to work with Aymeric Chauprade, then a member of the French far-right National Front (FN), Le Pen's advisor on international relations, and a darling of the Russian state-controlled media.

 On 16 March that year, at the invitation of the Russian presidential administration, Chauprade was one of the "observers" of the illegitimate referendum in Crimea that was quickly followed by Russia's annexation of this Ukrainian territory.

-The very same year, Chauprade took part in the negotiations between Jean-Marie Le Pen's political funding association Cotelec, which was used to lend funding for electoral campaigns of FN members, on the one hand, and Russian contacts, who eventually provided Cotelec with €2m through the Cyprus-registered Vernonsia Holdings Ltd., on the other.
+The very same year, Chauprade took part in the negotiations between Jean-Marie Le Pen's political funding association Cotelec, which was used to lend funding for electoral campaigns of FN members, on the one hand, and Russian contacts, who eventually provided Cotelec with €2m through the Cyprus-registered Vernonsia Holdings, on the other.

 The FN itself obtained a €9.4m loan from a Russian bank in September 2014.